Cosmin Moți: Early years and Dinamo București

-On 24 May 2003, Cosmin Moți made his debut for FC Universitatea Craiova in a 3–0 league loss against Ceahlăul Piatra Neamț.
-After he spent three seasons at FC Universitatea Craiova, Moți went to play for Dinamo București.
+Moți was born on 3 December 1984 in Reșița, Romania and began playing junior-level football in 1992 at local club CSM Reșița.
+On 24 May 2003, he made his Liga I debut, playing for Universitatea Craiova under coach Sorin Cârțu in a 3–0 loss to Ceahlăul Piatra Neamț.
+He spent three seasons at "U" Craiova, but in the last one the team was relegated to the second league, so Moți, along with several other teammates, went to play for Dinamo București.

-He made his competitive debut for Dinamo under coach Ioan Andone, playing the full 90 minutes in the 2005 Supercupa României which ended with a 3–2 victory against rival side Steaua București on 31 July.
-In the 2006–07 Liga I season, coach Mircea Rednic put Moți to form a couple in the central defense with Ștefan Radu, which helped Dinamo win the Liga I trophy, also managing to pass the group stage of the 2006–07 UEFA Cup, reaching the sixteenths-finals where the team was eliminated with 3–1 on aggregate by Benfica.
+He made his competitive debut for Dinamo under coach Ioan Andone, playing the full 90 minutes in the 2005 Supercupa României that ended with a 3–2 victory against rival side Steaua București.
+Andone also used him in seven games in the 2005–06 UEFA Cup campaign when the team eliminated Everton with a historical 5–2 on aggregate, reaching the group stage.

-In June 2008, he had been linked with a move to Lazio to play alongside his former Dinamo teammate, Ștefan Radu who was already there.
+In the 2006–07 Liga I season, coach Mircea Rednic had Moți form a partnership in the central defense with Ștefan Radu, which helped Dinamo win the Liga I trophy.
+Dinamo also advanced past the group stage of the 2006–07 UEFA Cup, reaching the round of 32 where the team was eliminated with 3–1 on aggregate by Benfica.
+In June 2008, he was linked with a move to Lazio to play alongside his former Dinamo teammate, Ștefan Radu, who was already at the club.
 Lazio's president, Claudio Lotito, came to Romania to discuss the transfer with Dinamo's officials but the move fell through.

+Moți helped the club fulfill "The wonder from Liberec" by winning with 3–0 the away game against Slovan Liberec, as the first leg was lost with the same score, qualifying after the penalty shoot-out to the group stage of the 2009–10 Europa League.
+In his last season spent at Dinamo, he won the 2011–12 Cupa României, being used by coach Dario Bonetti the entire match in the 1–0 victory in the final against Rapid București.
+During his period spent with The Red Dogs the fans appreciated his secure style of play, one of their favorite chant during the games being: Cu Moți n-ai emoții (English: With Moți you have no emotions).

 Siena (loan)

-On 1 September 2008, Moți was surprisingly sent on loan to Siena, two days after he said he didn't want to leave his club unless Everton were interested.
+On 1 September 2008, Moți was sent on loan by Dinamo to Siena for €600,000, where he was teammates with compatriot Paul Codrea.
 He made his Serie A debut on 25 October, coming on as a second-half substitute for Daniele Ficagna.
 Moți made his first start for Siena in a 1–1 home draw against Bologna on 16 November.
-On 2 February 2009, his loan was cancelled by Siena and he subsequently returned to Dinamo.
+On 2 February 2009, after only four Serie A appearances, his loan was cancelled by Siena and he subsequently returned to Dinamo.